baudegithub/business_expansion_project/README.md

 # business_expansion_project
-This repository contains the business expansion I worked on during the business consultant job simulation
+This repository contains the business expansion project  I worked on during the business consultant job simulation at Tata consultancy services

 **Insights and Recommendation persentation script ***